sf-wdi-17/notes/lectures/week-10/_2_tuesday/dusk/ANGULAR_SERVICES.md

 ## Challenge 2: Make an $http to call an API

 Take the following controller code and abstract it into a Movie service method called ```search()```.
 Can you see the OMDBapi data in your view?
 Can you extend the Movie service to take arguments and respond with the OMDBapi specifically?
+Can you display an error message if it fails with alert()?
+Can you do the same with ng-show?

 ```
 <form ng-submit="searchMovies">